 The NordicTrack RW900 has a 22” HD smart touchscreen display with an adjustable angle and SMR Silent Magnetic Resistance with 26 coach controlled resistance levels that can mimic real life water resistance.

 Interactive personal training is available with an iFit membership that is sometimes included free for one year so you can try it out.
 The main difference with this model is the innovative SpaceSaver design that allows your rower to fold up for easy storage after each use.

-The Aviron Interactive Tough Series is a commercial rower that is designed for use in gyms and fitness centers but can also be used at home.
-As a commercial model, it has several features designed to accommodate regular use by a wide range of body types, including oversized, anodized aluminum rails for extra stability, 4-way adjustable foot pads, and a sweat proof touchscreen.
+The Aviron Rowing Machines are commercial rowers designed for use in gyms and fitness centers but can also be used at home.
+There are two models, the Impact and the Tough, with several features designed to accommodate regular use by a wide range of body types, including oversized, anodized aluminum rails for extra stability, 4-way adjustable foot pads, and a sweat proof touchscreen.

-This model is not foldable but does have two front wheels to allow for ease of movement.
-It requires an additional $42/month membership to access all of the workout content.
+This models are not foldable but do have two front wheels to allow for ease of movement.
+They require an additional $29/month membership to access all of the workout content.